On the exceptional zeros of $p$-non-ordinary $p$-adic $L$-functions and a conjecture of Perrin-Riou: Introduction

 \subsection{Acknowledgements}

 The both authors wish to thank M. Seveso who kindly pointed to us that his work should be sufficient to complement our initial results to yield a proof of Perrin-Riou's conjecture in this context.
-The second named author (K.B.) wishes to thank first author for his interest in his prior work \cite{kbbexceptional} and his repeated invitations to University of Bordeaux.
+They also thank Enis Kaya and the anonymous referee for pointing out several inaccuracies.
+The second named author (K.B.) thanks the first author for his interest in his prior work \cite{kbbexceptional} and repeated invitations to University of Bordeaux.
 It is during these visits that much of this research was carried out.
 K.B. also thanks Daniel Disegni, Olivier Fouquet, Benjamin Howard, Rodolfo Venerucci, Xinyi Yuan and Wei Zhang for helpful conversations, and Henri Darmon for inviting K.B. to a CRM workshop during which he had the chance to interact with M. Seveso.